umlfri/ufep/UFEP-002.md

 ```

 `Walk` element is used in two different contexts.
 The first element represents
 the whole recursivly executed script part.
-The `into` attribute contains
+The `tree` attribute contains
 the tree that should be traversed.
 The `node` attribute contains name of the
 variable to assign each node to.